jhugman/paise2/docs/plugins/prompt-plan.md

 Implement a complete set of test plugins that exercise all extension points and demonstrate proper plugin authoring patterns.

 Requirements:
-1. Create src/paise2/plugins/test_plugins/ with test implementations for:
+1. ✅ Created tests/fixtures/mock_plugins.py with mock implementations for:
-   - TestConfigurationProvider
+   - MockConfigurationProvider (was TestConfigurationProvider)
-   - TestDataStorageProvider, TestJobQueueProvider, TestStateStorageProvider, TestCacheProvider
+   - MockDataStorageProvider, MockJobQueueProvider, MockStateStorageProvider, MockCacheProvider
-   - TestContentExtractor, TestContentSource, TestContentFetcher
+   - MockContentExtractor, MockContentSource, MockContentFetcher
-   - TestLifecycleAction
+   - MockLifecycleAction
-2. Each test plugin should:
+2. Each mock plugin:
-   - Implement the required protocol correctly
+   - ✅ Implements the required protocol correctly
-   - Include proper registration with @hookimpl
+   - ✅ Includes proper registration with @hookimpl
-   - Demonstrate best practices
+   - ✅ Demonstrates best practices for testing
    - Include realistic but simple functionality
 3. Add comprehensive tests for each test plugin
 4. Create integration tests using test plugins end-to-end